 No changes in a homeowner’s connection status are planned as part of this transition in direct service provider.
 If a home is under a Court or Department of Health Order to ‘pump and haul’ waste from their failed or failing septic system because it is polluting the surrounding properties or waterways, the homeowner will still be under such Order from the Court or Health Department.

 This proposed transition in direct service provider is not finalized yet and will need several months to become final if it is approved by all regulatory and elected boards and councils.
-If the process is successful, it will likely take the rest of 2021 to be completed (Closing Date).
+If the process is successful, it will likely close June 30, 2022 (Closing Date).

 City Utilities plans for improvements to the way grinder pumps are owned, maintained and operated.
 More details on these programs will be available soon.